-The following table sets forth information concerning ownership of our capital stock as of March 31, 2003 before and after giving effect to this offering, by: (1) each person who is known by us to beneficially own more than 5% of the shares of our common stock who owned shares of our common stock as of March 31, 2003, (2) each of our directors and executive officers, as well as The Tokio Marine and Fire Insurance Company, Limited, the only remaining member of the consortium referred to below, (3) all of our directors and executive officers as a group and (4) each selling shareholder.
-The amounts shown in the table below assume no exercise of the overallotment option to purchase 2,600,000 additional shares of common stock granted to the underwriters by the selling shareholders.
+The following table sets forth information concerning ownership of our capital stock as of December 31, 2003 before and after giving effect to this offering and our repurchase of 4,000,000 shares from the selling shareholders in a private transaction concurrently with this offering, by: (1) each person who is known by us to beneficially own more than 5% of the shares of our common stock who owned shares of our common stock as of December 31, 2003, (2) each of our directors and executive officers, (3) all of our directors and executive officers as a group and (4) each selling shareholder.
+The amounts shown in the table below assume no exercise of the overallotment option to purchase 3,000,000 additional shares of common stock granted to the underwriters by the selling shareholders.
 If the underwriters elect to exercise their overallotment option, each selling shareholder will become obligated to sell to the underwriters a number of shares approximately proportionate to the number of shares sold by such selling shareholder in this offering.

 Unless otherwise indicated, the address of each person named in the table below is Ten Trinity Square, London EC3P 3AX, England.
 The amounts and percentages of our shares beneficially owned are reported on the basis of regulations of the SEC governing the determination of beneficial ownership of securities.
 Under the rules of the SEC, a person is deemed to be a beneficial owner of a security if that person has or shares voting power, which includes the power to vote or to direct the voting of that security, or investment power, which includes the power to dispose of or to direct the disposition of that security.
-A person is also deemed to be a beneficial owner of the same securities and a person may be deemed to be a beneficial owner of the same securities and a person may be deemed to be a beneficial owner of shares beneficially owned by a person and the percentage ownership of that person, shares of common stock subject to options held by that person that are currently exercisable or exercisable within 60 days of the date of this offering are deemed issued and outstanding.
+A person is also deemed to be a beneficial owner of any securities of which that person has a right to acquire beneficial ownership within 60 days.
+Under these rules, more than one person may be deemed to be a beneficial owner of the same securities and a person may be deemed to be a beneficial owner of securities as to which that person has no economic interest.
+In computing the number of shares beneficially owned by a person and the percentage ownership of that person, shares of common stock subject to options held by that person that are currently exercisable or exercisable within 60 days of the date of this offering are deemed issued and outstanding.
 These shares, however, are not deemed outstanding for purposes of computing percentage beneficial ownership of any other person.
-The percentage of our share capital before and after this offering is based on 152,000,071 shares of common stock outstanding on March 31, 2003.
+The percentage of our share capital before this offering is based on 159,969,327 shares of common stock outstanding on February 11, 2004.

-The approval of the Bermuda Monetary Authority is required for the transfer of common stock offered by the selling shareholders and we have applied for such approval.
+The approval of the Bermuda Monetary Authority will be required for the transfer of any common stock offered by the selling shareholders and we have applied for such approval.